This post may contain affiliate links. Please read my disclosure policy for more details.

 - Make your homemade pesto: place fresh basil leaves, parmesan cheese, garlic, cashews, olive oil and a pinch of salt into a small food processor.
 I use the attachment of my hand blender, so useful when it comes to small jobs.

 - Blend into that delicious pesto-like texture: not too smooth, not too coarse.

 - Set aside until your pasta is done.

-- Cook your pasta: add potatoes and water to the pot and bring to the boil.
+- Cook your pasta: place potatoes and water in a large pot and bring to the boil.

 - Add salt, penne pasta, cover with a lid.

 - Cook over medium-heat according to the package directions, and stir frequently.